Feb

 Only on February 3rd you’ll find uncut makizushi (ehomaki, 恵方巻き) in the supermarkets.

-You’re supposed to eat it them while remaining completely silent.
+You’re supposed to eat it while remaining completely silent.

 This changes every year depending on the current zodiac.